Sexual violence in the Russian invasion of Ukraine: Extent of sexual violence

 Reports of sexual violence against women, men, and children have been widespread in areas liberated from Russian occupation.
 Evidence of mass acts of sexual violence began to be uncovered early in the conflict; Information regarding sexual violence by Russian soldiers in occupied areas have been steadily accumulating, allowing prosecutors to begin criminal proceeding and providing additional information for investigations.
 Ukraine's prosecutor generals office stated they are documenting acts of sexual violence against civilians in all areas occupied by Russian soldiers; evidence shows that acts of sexual violence were committed against men and children in addition to women.

-The United Nations, the Organization for Security and Co-operation in Europe, and humanitarian organizations have all confirmed the widespread use of sexual violence by Russian soldiers in Ukraine.
+The United Nations, the Organization for Security and Co-operation in Europe, and humanitarian organisations have all confirmed the widespread use of sexual violence by Russian soldiers in Ukraine.
 The United Nations reported in January 2023, that the UN High Commissioner for Human Rights had documented over 90 cases of sexual violence in Russian occupied areas.

 The New York Times reported "widespread evidence of sexual violence by Russian troops documented by Ukrainian and international investigators"; Anna Sosonska, an investigator in Ukraine's prosecutor general's office stated, "We are finding this problem of sexual violence in every place that Russia occupied. ...
 Every place: Kyiv region, Chernihiv region, Kharkiv region, Donetsk region and also here in Kherson region."
 The BBC reported on additional evidence of widespread sexual violence in the Kyiv region.